deck-app/symfony/README.md

 [Symfony](https://symfony.com/), is a web application framework written in [PHP](http://www.php.net) under [MIT License](http://symfony.com/doc/current/contributing/code/license.html).

-The Bitnami Symfony Development Container has been carefully engineered to provide you and your team with a highly reproducible Symfony development environment.
+The Symfony Development Container has been carefully engineered to provide you and your team with a highly reproducible Symfony development environment.
 We hope you find the Bitnami Symfony Development Container useful in your quest for world domination.
 Happy hacking!

 ## Getting started